Content navigation:

 What is price perception?

-Price perception marks the way shoppers perceive the price level at a particular online or offline store.
+Price perception marks the way shoppers perceive the price level during either online or offline shopping experience.
 The fundamental category defining the essence of price perception is subjectivity.
 What it means is that the real price level should not necessarily match with the customers' price perception.

 Here is an example: imagine you run a low-cost grocery store and decide to price bananas higher than competitors.
 Most likely, customers would continue buying bananas along with the other products while they perceive your prices as cheap ones.
 The point here is that price perception is a powerful tool that can either bring more revenue or destroy the retailer's financial health.